 We’ll start with the Big Guy.

-The religion we call “Christianity” should in reality be called “Paulism,” since its tenets, practices, and goals were so thoroughly shaped by Paul the Apostle, the man from whose pen comes at least half of the New Testament, and whose missionary work in the 1st century spread the new religion beyond Judea and to the educated gentiles of the Mediterranean world where it took root and became the pillar of western civilization.
+The religion we call “Christianity” should in reality be called “Paulism,” since its tenets, practices, and goals were so thoroughly shaped by Paul the Apostle, the man from whose pen comes at most of the theological tenets of the Christian church and whose missionary work in the 1st century spread the new religion beyond Judea and to the educated gentiles of the Mediterranean world where it took root and became the pillar of western civilization.

 The person the religion is actually named after remains a shadowy figure, historically.
 He wrote nothing.
 Everything we think he said comes to us filtered through the Gospels, which aren’t totally useless as a historical source, but unbiased veracity wasn’t their purpose.
 Jesus as the founding figure of a religion (and as an observant Jew, he would probably be very surprised to know he had founded a new religion) was and remains an empty vessel into which can be poured any number of variations and interpretations.
 Jesus as a historical figure is almost non-existent.
 Non-religious primary sources that mention him can be counted on the fingers of one hand.
 Books on the “historical Jesus” are innumerable and I have read a few (and started to read many others before giving up in frustration), but all seem to equivocate and obfuscate because actual historical evidence is just so scant.